-All four Ontario teachers’ unions are currently engaging in some form of job action in protest of government changes to education funding in the province.
+All four Ontario teachers’ unions were engaged in some form of job action in protest of government changes to education funding in the province in the 2019/20 school year.

-Work-to-rule, rotating strikes, and province-wide walkouts have been courses of action taken by the unions over the past few months.
+Work-to-rule, rotating strikes, and province-wide walkouts were courses of action taken by the unions, though all major unions have since reached deals with the government.

-With that, Global News has compiled a list of key events and actions taken so far as labour action continues.
+Global News compiled a list of key events and actions taken during the strikes.

 End of August